farlies/rsked/README.md

 (Raspberry Pi 3, RPi).
 However it can run on x86 desktop computers as well, and likely on any Linux computer with a sound card.

-`rsked` was originally developed for people physically unable due to disability to operate conventional audio equipment.
+`rsked` was originally developed for people who, due to disability, are physically unable to operate conventional audio equipment.
 It satisfies a desire to have a variety of audio programming without reliance on others to control the equipment.
 It can work in an environment where internet connectivity is absent or unreliable.
 It could be used in any situation where it is inconvenient or undesirable to require human interaction to schedule audio programming.

 ## Features